Applications for Class 7 (Summer 2019) are open Monday, February 18 through Sunday, March 3, 2019.

 - Developing basic marketing materials (i.e. logo, executive summary, website or landing page, etc.)

 - Attend and pitch at mentor events and demo day

-All founders are expected to participate full-time between May 21 and August 10, 2018, and must be present at the mentor event in May, as well as the showcase event in August.
+All founders are expected to participate full-time between May 17 and August 7, 2019, and must be present at the showcase event in August.
 Sessions are held daily, and founders must be present at each session.
 Additionally, all founders must demonstrate a strong commitment and interest in launching their business.

 The application is divided into three sections: (1) the technology, (2) the startup team, and (3) the founder(s).
 You should be prepared to provide detailed, concise answers to questions surrounding each of these topics.
 We encourage each founder to review the application questions and pitch video criteria prior to applying (see the Review the Application and Pitch Video Criteria tabs near the top of this page).
 To help applicants understand the type of technologies and startup teams that will be a good fit for the accelerator program, we have also highlighted three key points designed to guide your thought process and help you formulate productive answers (see the Prepare to Apply tab near the top of this page).

 To be considered for Class 7, one application per startup team must be completed by the Rice-affiliated founder.

 Only one application per startup team may be submitted.
-Applications are being accepted through Monday, March 12, 2018.
+Applications are open through Sunday, March 3, 2019.

 The application must be completed in its entirety.
 Because there is no option to save and finish later, startup teams are strongly encouraged to review the application questions and prepare their answers before beginning the application.
 A confirmation email with a copy of your application will be sent to the startup team within two business days.